 The second theme focuses on the historical context of the preceding topics, and you will be introduced to the cultural expressions and traditions that support the Dutch in their claim to international fame as a cultural nation.
-During excursions you will visit some of the most world-renowned paintings by Rembrandt and Van Gogh.
+During excursions you will visit some of the most world-renowned museums.

 Finally, we will end with the theme ‘contemporary Issues’.
-This topic explores public debates in Dutch society at the beginning of the twenty-first century.
-Topics discussed are religious diversity and secularization, immigration and integration and Dutch traditions of cooperation reflected in the presence of the Peace Palace and the International Criminal Court in The Hague.
+This topic explores public debates in Dutch society at the beginning of the 21st century.
+Topics that will be discussed are religious diversity and secularization, immigration and integration and Dutch traditions of cooperation reflected in the presence of the Peace Palace and the International Criminal Court in The Hague.
 There will be a full day excursion to The Hague which includes a visit to the Dutch Parliamentary building (Binnenhof).

-Together, these 6 weeks provide you with new and extensive insight into European and Dutch culture, from both inside and outside of the classroom!
+Together, these six weeks will provide you with new and extensive insights into European and Dutch culture, from both inside and outside of the classroom.

-Students with interest in Dutch and European culture and history.
+Students with an interest in Dutch and European culture and history.

 Aim of the course

 This course introduces participants to the social and cultural aspects of the nations within the European Community.
 It goes deeper into Dutch culture and identity by introducing participants to its history, society, art and culture.
-By studying the development of a united Europe and Dutch society, art and culture in an international context, you will be offered an incentive to reflect anew on your own culture and society in an international atmosphere.
+By studying the development of a united Europe and Dutch society, art and culture in an international context, students will be offered an incentive to reflect anew on their own culture and society in an international setting.

-You will experience an intensive six-week programme with lectures and seminar groups.
-Together with other students you are expected to work on group presentations and assignments.
+Students will take part in an intensive six-week programme with lectures and seminar groups.
+Together with other students they are expected to work on group presentations and assignments.

 If you would like to make use of the Utrecht Summer School student accommodation, please make sure to check this page.
 You can check on or after Sunday 2 July 2023, after 12.00 (noon).
 More information regarding the check-in will be shared with you in the pre-departure document.
 This document will be available to all fully registered students, as of March 2023.